kamilprzybyl/Web-scraper/README.md

 A simple web-scraper for https://www.wollplatz.de website

 ## How it works
-It simply finds the desired products and returns the speciifications of the product i.e. price The data of the products is stored in a wool_comparison.csv file
+It simply finds and returns the speciifications of the desired product i.e. price.
+<br>The data of the products is stored in a wool_comparison.csv file